 Oil composition actually varies so widely that one of the most used crude oil classification standards is by production area (e.g. Oman-Tapis oil, West Texas Intermediate oil, so on).
 Two other important classifications systems rely on density (light/heavy oil) or sulfur content (sweet/sour).

 Crude oil is one of the most important hydrocarbons today, and it literally keeps our industries running both as an energy source and a critical raw material.
-It forms deep underground, and only rarely makes an appearance topside without our help.
-Its choice of neighborhood, chemical composition, and the fact that crude oil has a bit of a body odor issue going on, all come down to:
+It forms deep underground, and (generally) only rarely makes an appearance topside without our help.
+Its choice of neighborhood, chemical composition, and the fact that crude oil has a bit of a body odor issue, all come down to:

 How it forms